ApiLogicServer/Docs/docs/Sample-AI.md

 ## 3. Customize

 So, we have working software, in minutes.
-It's running, but we really can't deploy it until we customize it with logic and security.
+It's running, but we really can't *deploy* it until we have logic and security.
+Which brings us to customization.

 Projects are designed for customization, using standards: Python, frameworks (e.g., Flask, SQLAlchemy), and your IDE for code editing and debugging.
-Not only Python *code*, but ***Rules***.
+Not only Python *code*, but also ***Rules***.

 To explore, let's customize this project.
 To speed things up, instead of the normal procedure of declaring rules in your IDE, follow this procedure: